 Director of Orchestras and Associate Professor of Conducting, Baldwin Wallace Conservatory of Music

-D.M.A., Orchestra Conducting, Bowling Green State University; M.F.A., Orchestra Conducting, Bard College; Diploma, Orchestra Conducting, Accademia Musicale Pescarese, Pescara, Italy; M.M., Trumpet, Conservatorio Superior de Musica, Valencia, Spain
+D.M.A., Contemporary Music, Orchestra Conducting (in progress), Bowling Green State University; M.F.A., Orchestra Conducting, Bard College; Diploma, Orchestra Conducting, Accademia Musicale Pescarese, Pescara, Italy; M.M., Trumpet, Conservatorio Superior de Musica, Valencia, Spain

 Octavio Más-Arocas is a versatile and dynamic conductor whose achievements demonstrate his talent and musicianship.
 Más-Arocas is the Conductor of the Green Bay Symphony Orchestra, Wisconsin, and Director of Orchestral Studies and Associate Professor of Conducting at the Baldwin Wallace Conservatory of Music.
 Previously, Mr. Más-Arocas was the Director of Orchestral Studies and Opera Conductor at the Lawrence University Conservatory of Music, Director of Orchestras at the renowned Interlochen Arts Academy, and Resident Conductor at the Sewanee Summer Music Festival.
 While holding these positions, in 2013 he was the Resident Conductor of the Unicamp Symphony Orchestra in Campinas, Brazil, where he also was Visiting Professor of Conducting at the Universidade Estadual de Campinas.
 Mr. Más-Arocas continues serving as conductor at the Interlochen Center for the Arts in the summers.